-As part of their degree requirements, doctoral students admitted fall 2011 or later must complete two forms of RCR training:
+The RCR Academic Policy for Doctoral Students applies to all doctoral students.
+As part of their degree requirements, doctoral students must complete two forms of RCR training:

-The online training, a CITI RCR course, must be successfully completed within 90 days of when applicable students begin the first full semester in their doctoral program.
+The online training, a CITI RCR course, must be successfully completed within 60 days of when applicable students begin the first full semester in their doctoral program.